The ETSON Award - A call to junior experts for collaborative papers

 The ETSON Award 2020

-This year, four finalist teams (with researchers from LEI, BelV, PSI and IRSN) were selected.
+Last year, four finalist teams (with researchers from LEI, BelV, PSI and IRSN) were selected.
 After an evaluation by a jury composed of five experts from TSO members of ETSON, a live scientific video slam was organized by the "Junior Staff Program" on November 3.
 Despite the ongoing Covid-19 pandemic, 80 participants in this event were able to vote for the best presentation.

 The winner is Samuel Peillon from IRSN (France) with his team cooperating with CEA and CNRS for their study of the behavior of tritiated dust in fusion reactors such as ITER or the Cadarache Tokamak.